nrepl/piggieback/docs/roadmap.md

   #124).
 - Done: **M1** - cross-nREPL-version compatibility centralized into the
   `cider.piggieback.compat` namespace.
+- Done: **M2** - ClojureScript-internals coupling isolated into the
+  `cider.piggieback.cljs` core namespace; the middleware no longer requires any `cljs.*` namespace directly.

 ## Phase 1 - Seams and small modernizations